Jugadveer/Ai-103/docs/TESTING.md

 **Cross-agent communication actually happens.**
 `test_symptom_queries_every_data_peer` asserts all seven data-holding agents appear in the trace after a single symptom question.

+**A forgotten filter cannot reach main.**
+`test_every_query_on_personal_data_filters_by_owner` parses every Python file in the app, pulls out every SQL string, and fails if one touches a table of personal data without a `user_id` condition.
+Behavioural tests can only check the paths someone thought to try; a query added to a new agent next month would pass all of them while serving the wrong person's numbers.

+**An endpoint cannot be added ungated.**
+`test_every_data_endpoint_requires_signing_in` walks FastAPI's own route table and asserts every `/api` route answers 401 without a session.
+Anything genuinely public has to be named in a list, so leaving a route open becomes a visible line in a diff.

 **The system extends without editing existing agents.**
 `test_adding_an_agent_extends_correlation_automatically` registers a brand-new